Skip over main navigation

 • Representation at your hearing

-Parents remain in control of the Tribunal process at all times, and are responsible for making decisions about what they want the Tribunal to know about their child’s needs, the support their child requires and the most appropriate educational placement for their child.
+Please be aware that parents and carers remain in control of the Tribunal process at all times.
+You will remain responsible for making decisions about what you want the Tribunal to know about your child’s needs, the support your child requires and the most appropriate educational placement for your child.

 Published: 12th March, 2018